kiedtl/huxdemp/README.md

 ---

-Download a binary from the releases, and move it into your $PATH.
+Download a binary tarball from the releases, unpack, and move the executable into your $PATH and the manpage (`hxd.1`) to someplace like `/usr/local/share/man/man1/hxd.1`.

 Or, to build from source, clone (or download a tarball from the releases), make, and install: